shajli/talent-pro-assignment/README.md

 I think you know it very well, with a very short time (approx 3 days) the assignmet is deficult to complete with zero experience with GraphQL, Node and Expess.

-I am Lefting the .env file as it is with MONGO_DB_URI string.
-I used MongoDB cloud service Atlas to do the projcet.
-If you want to see the document changing please update the connection string MONGO_DB_URI with yours or ask for login credentials.

 ### How to Examine
 To examien the project please nevigate to the project root folder